religiosa1/git-webhook-receiver/docs/systemd-init-script.md

 # Systemd init script example

-If you're depploying application manually after compilation, you'll need a startup script for the service.
+If you're deploying application manually after compilation, you'll need a startup script for the service.

 On systems with systemd startup you can use